garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - Most famous container technology
 - docker image: read-only template/blueprint for docker containers.
 Created only once and stored in docker repositories
 - docker container: running instance of the docker image.
 Can create multiple containers from the same image
-- **Elastic Container Registery (ECR)** is a respository for container images.
+- **Elastic Container Registry (ECR)** is a repository for container images.
 Repository means it uses version control, An image is just a saved copy.
 Manages storage and retrieval of Docker images.
 ECS and EKS will pull images from here to build containers

 - **Elastic Container Service (ECS)** Used to run, stop, and manage docker containers in AWS
-- **Elastic Kubernetes Services EKS** Automates deploying, scaling, management and sceduling of containers
+- **Elastic Kubernetes Services EKS** Automates deploying, scaling, management and scheduling of containers

 - You can run ECS and EKS in two different ways
   - Through EC2: You provision and maintain EC2 instances that the containers run on.
-For ECS you have to keep an EC2 server running even if you have 0 containers.
+For ECS, you must keep an EC2 server running even if you have 0 containers.
   - Through **ECS Fargate**: A serverless solution.
-You pay-on-demand per running container.
-Manages compute resources for containers automatically
+You pay on demand per running container.
+Manages to compute resources for containers automatically

 ### High Performance Computing Service (HPC)
-- A cluster of hundereds/thousands of servers with fast connection to boost computing capacity
+- A cluster of hundreds/thousands of servers with fast connections to boost computing capacity
-- **AWS ParallelCluster** is a AWS supported cluster manager tool that makes it east to deploy and manage HPC clusters on AWS
+- **AWS ParallelCluster** is an AWS supported cluster manager tool that makes it easier to deploy and manage HPC clusters on AWS

 #### Nitro System
 - Combination of dedicated hardware and lightweight hypervisor enabling faster innovation and enhanced security.
 All new EC2 instances use the Nitro System
 - Nitro Cards - Specialized cards for VPC, EBS, and instance storage
-- Nitro Security Chips: Integrated into motherbaords to protect hardware resources
+- Nitro Security Chips: Integrated into motherboards to protect hardware resources
 - Nitro Hypervisor: lightweight hypervisor that provides high-performance virtualization

-- Bare Metal Instance: You can launch EC2 instance with no hypervisor so you can run workloads directly on the hardware for maximum performance and control
+- Bare Metal Instance: You can launch an EC2 instance with no hypervisor so you can run workloads directly on the hardware for maximum performance and control
-- **Bottle Rocket** is a Linux based OS that is used to run containers on VM or bare metal hosts
+- **Bottle Rocket** is a Linux-based OS that is used to run containers on VM or bare metal hosts

-- Edge Computing: Practice of processing data closer to where it is generated or consumes rather than soelly on centralized data center / cloud environments
+- Edge Computing: Practice of processing data closer to where it is generated or consumed rather than solely on centralized data center/cloud environments
-- Hybrid Computing: When you rin workloads on both on-premise data centers and AWS Virtual Private Cloud (VPC)
+- Hybrid Computing: When you run workloads on both on-premise data centers and AWS Virtual Private Cloud (VPC)

 ###[AWS Outposts](#aws-outposts)
+#
 ###[AWS Wavelength](#aws-wavelength-zones)